Are there misconceptions about CBD? Yes.

 5. “CBD will make me sleepy.”

-While many enjoy CBD for its relaxing and pain-relieving properties (especially when mixed with other soothing botanicals and herbs such as in CBD Tea), moderate doses of CBD are actually mildly energizing.
-Most people feel alert and focused after taking CBD, rather than buzzed or jittery (like after drinking coffee or consuming too much caffeine).
-Very high doses of CBD can be sleep-promoting, but CBD is not a sedative.*
+While many enjoy CBD for its relaxing properties (especially when mixed with other soothing botanicals and herbs), moderate doses of CBD are at times reported as mildly energizing.
+Many people feel alert and focused after taking CBD, rather than buzzed or jittery (like after drinking coffee or consuming too much caffeine).
+Very high doses of CBD can be sleep-promoting, but CBD itself is not considered a sedative.

 6. “High doses of CBD work better than low doses”